Any Question? Email Us

 Are you planning to do a Rapid Everest Base Camp Trek in Nepal?

-If you have planned to go Rapid way for the Everest Base Camp trek, then just figure out 7 to 8 days from Kathmandu to Kathmandu.
-I think you are wondering why the Rapid Everest Base Camp Trek cost ranges from $ 2990 USD to $ 4890 USD.
-There are two options for Helicopter return from Gorakshep / Everest Base Camp Trek (Kala Patthar).
+If you have planned to go the Rapid way for the Everest Base Camp trek, then just figure out 7 to 8 days from Kathmandu to Kathmandu.
+I think you are wondering why the Rapid Everest Base Camp Trek costs range from $ 2990 USD to $ 4890 USD.
+There are two options for the Helicopter return from Gorakshep / Everest Base Camp Trek (Kala Patthar).

-After reaching Everest Base camp / Gorakshep, some travelers want to take a Helicopter return to Lukla but some travelers want to take a Helicopter return to Kathmandu directly.
-That's why the Rapid Everest Base Camp trek cost ranges from $ 2990 USD to $ 4890 USD.
-The Rapid Everest Base Camp Trek is perfect and suitable, for those who have just 7 to 8 days of vacation in Nepal.
+After reaching Everest Base Camp / Gorakshep, some travelers want to take a Helicopter return to Lukla but some travelers want to take a Helicopter return to Kathmandu directly.
+That's why the Rapid Everest Base Camp trek costs range from $ 2990 USD to $ 4890 USD.
+The Rapid Everest Base Camp Trek is perfect and suitable for those who have just 7 to 8 days of vacation in Nepal.
 The Rapid Everest Base Camp Trek is also called the Everest Base Camp Short Trek in Nepal.

 Would you like to know the Rapid Everest Base Camp Trek Itinerary?